 CLD Ambassadors must commit to conducting at least one presentation or outreach activity each year.
 NASP members interested in becoming CLD Ambassadors should join the CLD Ambassadors Community.

-- Background and Guide for Presenters
+- Background and Guide for Presenters (doc)

-- Presentation Evaluation Form
+- Presentation Evaluation Form (doc)

-- Summary of Evaluation Forms
+- Summary of Evaluation Forms (xls)

-- What is a School Psychologist?
-(Brochure)
+- What is a School Psychologist? (pdf) (Brochure)